openphilanthropy/unrestricted-adversarial-examples/README.md

 # Unrestricted Adversarial Examples Challenge

 In the Unrestricted Adversarial Examples Challenge, attackers submit arbitrary adversarial inputs, and defenders are expected to assign low confidence to difficult inputs while retaining high confidence and accuracy on a clean, unambiguous test set.
+You can learn more about the motivation and structure of the contest in [our recent paper](https://drive.google.com/open?id=1T0yiu9LPv_Qh-qYhYFLj9dxjnkca8fkG)

 This repository contains code for [the warm-up to the challenge](warmup.md), as well as [the public proposal for the contest](contest_proposal.md).
+We are currently accepting defenses for the warm-up.

 ![image](https://user-images.githubusercontent.com/306655/44686400-f0b74800-aa02-11e8-8967-fa354244813f.png)